-- Try having sex while lying on your side, facing each other or prepared for entry from behind.
+- Try having sex while lying on your side, facing your partner or prepared for entry from behind.

 - Place a back pillow under your lower back for woman on top position.

-- Sex on a chair with a sturdy back, in the sitting position.
+- Try having sex on a chair with a sturdy back while in a sitting position.

-- Missionary position with knees bent toward chest instead of facing to the left and right.
+- Missionary position with knees bent toward chest instead of facing to the left or right.

 - Position yourself on hands and knees for rear entry, or place a cylinder pillow under your chest with back arched.

 Your best bet is to try different positions to maximize pleasure while minimizing back pain.
+Don’t rush your progress.
 You may have to continuously adjust your lovemaking positions as your recovery progresses or digresses.
-But avoid getting to boisterous because you have been pain-free for a few days, as you can cause back pain to return or worsen.
+But avoid getting too boisterous until you have been pain free for at least a few days to avoid prompting back pain to return or worsen.

 Physical vs. Mental Pain

 There are two important aspects to back pain: physical and mental.
-The physical pain is what we most identify with because it is what most inhibits us in our everyday lives.
-The physical pain manifests itself in limited movements, but it is also what causes the mental aspect of back pain.
+We identify with physical pain most as that’s what most inhibits us in our everyday lives.
+The physical pain manifests itself in limited movements, but can also increase the mental aspect of pain.

 The mental part of back pain can be far more damaging to your recovery and your relationship.
-The feelings you have of inadequacy and not feeling “whole” because of your limitations can make matters worse for you and your partner.
-As your worry increases about the pain getting worse and your sex life deteriorating further can make you terrified of having sex until you are completely free of back pain.
-Your misconceptions about how your partner perceives you can cause you to act too cautious when it comes to activity in the bedroom.
+Feelings of inadequacy or not feeling “whole” because of your limitations can make matters worse for you and your partner.
+Worry about the pain getting worse and your sex life deteriorating further can leave you terrified of having sex until you are completely free of back pain.
+Misconceptions about how your partner perceives you can cause you to act too cautious when it comes to activity in the bedroom.

-The best thing you can do to overcome this is to be open and honest with your partner about what he or she can expect during sex.
-Let me know what you can and cannot do in terms of positions and map out a plan that allows you both to enjoy sex without aggravating your back pain.
+The best way to overcome this is to be open and honest with your partner about what he or she can expect during sex.
+Discuss what you can and cannot do in terms of positions and map out a plan that allows you both to enjoy sex without aggravating your back pain.

-One thing you should remember is that exercise is great for back pain and sex is excellent exercise.
-The longer you put it off the more difficult it will be to overcome.
-Approach sex as exercise and figure out what positions hurt the least and what positions feel the best.
+One thing you should remember is exercise is great for back pain… and sex is excellent exercise.
+The longer you put off sex and other physical activities the more difficult it will be to overcome.
+Approach sex as exercise and figure out which positions hurt the least and which feel the best.
 Only by working with your partner can you figure this out and get your sex life back on track.

-Start slowly with basic positions that don’t require a lot of jerky movements and do your best to take note of what positions cause pain and where the pain is located.
-Use your imagination to come up with new positions that lets you both enjoy sexual encounters without doing further damage to your back.
+Start slowly with basic positions that don’t require a lot of jerky movements.
+Take note of what positions cause pain and where the pain is located.
+Use your imagination to come up with new positions that let you both enjoy sexual encounters without further damage to your back.

-Back pain doesn’t require you to say “goodbye” to your sex life, it just means you’ll have to get reacquainted with imaginative sex.
+Back pain doesn’t require you to say “goodbye” to your sex life.
+It only means becoming more imaginative.